Estate planning and considerations

 When developing an estate plan, it's important you evaluate your situation and ensure the plan fits your needs.

-When developing an estate plan, it is important that you evaluate your situation and form the plan to fit your needs.
-Here are some, but not all, of the issues to consider when setting up an estate plan and to discuss with your estate planning team.
+Here are some of the issues to consider when setting up an estate plan and to discuss with your estate-planning team.

 Account registration